MileHacker Logo

 VITRAN operates several bus routes across St. Croix.
 This system is less wide-ranging and frequent than public transport in large cities, but it offers a genuine local experience.

-Inquire locally—ask the hotel staff staff or residents—for the most current routes and schedules, as these change.
+Inquire locally—ask the hotel staff staff or residents—for the most current ways and schedules, as these change.
 Patience is helpful when planning to use VITRAN.

 Tips for Navigating VITRAN

-• Be patient and flexible: Bus schedules are unpredictable.
+• Be patient plus versatile: Bus schedules are set unpredictable.
 Allow extra time for travel.

 • Confirm routes: Ask locals or VITRAN staff about the best route for your destination.